-1. Locate coils L1 and L2.
+- 1. Locate coils L1 and L2.
 Check coil length.
-Spread or compress so each coil is .3" (or 5/16") long.
+Spread or compress so each coil is .3" (or 5/16") in length. - 2.
 Make a small flag from a scrap of tape and install it on the hex-head tuning wand.
-This will help you count revolutions as you adjust L4.

-2. Locate tunable-oscillator coil L4.
+This will help you count revolutions as you adjust L4. - 3.
+Locate tunable-oscillator coil L4.
 Insert the tuning wand and rotate the slug counter-clockwise so the top surface is perfectly flush with the top of the metal shield can.
-Now, watching the tape flag and counting revolutions, rotate the slug 4-1/2 turns clockwise down into the body of the coil.
+Now, watching the tape flag and counting revolutions, rotate the slug 1 turn clockwise down into the body of the coil.